Global phase space structures in a model of passive descent: Introduction

-The purpose of this paper is to investigate the glider model introduced by Yeaton et al. \cite{yeaton_global_2017} more deeply by numerically identifying and analyzing the terminal velocity manifold.
+The purpose of this paper is to investigate the glider model introduced by Yeaton et al. \cite{yeaton_global_2017} more deeply by numerically identifying and analyzing the properties of the terminal velocity manifold.
 To analyze this manifold, we will use three example gliders, each one representing a potential application for this model.
 The first is the simplified mathematical model for a falling flat plate \cite{wang2004unsteady}.
-The second is a biologically-inspired airfoil, based on water channel experiments on an object with the cross-sectional shape of a flying snake, \textit{Chrysopelea paradisi} \cite{holden_aerodynamics_2014}.
+The second is a biologically-inspired airfoil, based on the cross-sectional shape of a flying snake, \textit{Chrysopelea paradisi} \cite{holden_aerodynamics_2014}.
 The third represents an engineering application, and uses wind-tunnel measurements on a NACA-0012 airfoil \cite{sheldahl1981aerodynamic}.
 With these three examples, we will investigate the terminal velocity manifold, methods to find it, and how it changes with pitch angle, both as a bifurcation parameter and later as a time-varying parameter.

 We begin the study by introducing the model from Yeaton et al. \cite{yeaton_global_2017} which will be used in our analysis and describing the lift and drag functions for the flat plate, flying snake, and NACA-0012 airfoils in Section \ref{s:GliderModel}.
 In Section \ref{s:equilibria}, we look at properties of the equilibrium points and bifurcations of the model.
-In Section \ref{s:TVMdetection}, we discuss the terminal velocity manifold as it relates to stable and unstable manifolds of fixed points and numerical schemes to calculate it by bisection and the trajectory-normal repulsion factor.
+In Section \ref{s:TVMdetection}, we discuss the terminal velocity manifold as it relates to stable and unstable manifolds of fixed points and numerical schemes to calculate it by bisection and the trajectory-normal repulsion rate.
 Once calculated, we vary the pitch parameter to look at changes in the terminal velocity manifold and simulate controlled changes in pitch in Section \ref{s:3DTVM}.
 From the work of this study, we gain new insights into gliding flight and the structure of slow-fast systems, discussed in Section \ref{s:conclusion}.